viktorteren/Seto/README.md

 <b>D</b>: debug info mode

 <b>O</b>: write output FCPNs in .dot extension

-<b>-ALL</b>: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

 <b>MIN</b>: once found a minimum number of FCPNs perform a minimization on the set of regions
 <b>(not recommended)</b>